快速導覽

 Seize the opportunity to drink tea and snacks at a Hong Kong-style teahouse

 After you have visited the buildings next to Tsim Sha Tsui Pier and the view of Victoria Harbor, it should be around 12:00 noon.
-It is also time to find a place to have lunch.
+It’s almost lunch time, and it’s time to find a restaurant worth visiting in the Tsim Sha Tsui area.

 What restaurants in Tsim Sha Tsui are worth recommending?
 If you have a bigger budget, you can choose to have lunch at some restaurants located in the hotel.
-For example, The Peninsula Hotel's Jialin Tower, Sheraton Hotel's Tianbao Court, Kowloon Hotel's Lung Yat Heen, etc. are all places that provide high-end dining experiences.
-The average cost per person is about HKD $300 - HKD$600.
+For example, the Peninsula Hotel's Jialin House, Sheraton Hotel's Tianbao Court, Kowloon Hotel's Lung Yat Heen, etc. The above are some restaurants that provide high-end dining experience.
+The average catering budget per person is HKD $300 - HKD$600. .

-If your lunch budget is only about HK$150 to HK$300, you can consider going to some restaurants near Harbor City Shopping Center.
-There are many choices for Cantonese, Chinese or Western food.
-In addition, there are some Hong Kong-style teahouses near Star Shop in Tsim Sha Tsui, such as Jade Garden, Chao Ting, and Beijing House.
+If your lunch budget is only about HKD150-HKD300, you can consider going to some restaurants near Harbor City Shopping Center.
+There are many choices whether it is Cantonese, Chinese or Western food.
+In addition, there are also some Hong Kong-style teahouses near Star Shop in Tsim Sha Tsui: for example, Jade Garden, Chao Ting, and Beijing House.
 On average, each person only needs to spend about HKD $120 to eat several different styles of dim sum.
-It is very It is suitable for a few friends to go together and experience the lively atmosphere of a Hong Kong-style tea house.
+It is very suitable for a few friends to go together and experience the lively atmosphere of a Hong Kong-style tea house.

 More Hong Kong specialty dining and food offers: Klook dining discount list